The Frogs (band): 2001-2012

 After Damian Strigens exited the band in 1998, past bassists such as Brian Hill and Jay Tiller returned for some appearances, while some new bassists began performing with the band, including Josh Silverman, David Geschke, and John W. Busher.
 Australian Ben Lee made a special guest appearance on bass in New York City on September 28, 2001.

 In 2004, R.T.
 Rybak, mayor of Minneapolis, crowd-surfed at a Frogs concert at First Avenue, a popular nightclub in the Twin Cities, fulfilling a promise made earlier in the summer when the club temporarily closed due to financial difficulties.

 The group played a 25th anniversary concert at the Cactus Club in Milwaukee in 2005.
-Jimmy Flemion opened the show by singing "Now You Know You're Black" from Racially Yours.
-One attendee noted, "[I]t was a successful fiasco once again...Jimmy is really cute when he wears the bear hat as part of his costume."
+Flemion opened the show by singing "Now You Know You're Black" from Racially Yours.
+One attendee noted, "[I]t was a successful fiasco once again...
+Jimmy is really cute when he wears the bear hat as part of his costume."

-On November 13, 2007, Jimmy performed with the Smashing Pumpkins at The Backyard in Austin, TX.
+On November 13, 2007, Flemion performed with the Smashing Pumpkins at The Backyard in Austin, Texas.
 The Frogs would later open for the Pumpkins on December 7, 2008, in Chicago.

 In 2009, the Frogs were part of the lineup for UK 2009 Weekend Two, curated by The Breeders, of the All Tomorrow's Parties music festival.
 The band was chosen by Animal Collective to perform the album It's Only Right & Natural in its entirety at the All Tomorrow's Parties festival in May 2011.

-In December 2011, two new studio albums were announced via Jimmy's Twitter account, entitled Count Yer Blessingz and Squirrel Bunny Juniper Deluxe.
+In December 2011, two new studio albums were announced via Flemion's Twitter account, entitled Count Yer Blessingz and Squirrel Bunny Juniper Deluxe.
 The albums were released on iTunes and Spotify on July 5, 2012.

 On July 7, 2012, Dennis went missing at Wind Lake in Racine, Wisconsin.
 His body was recovered from the water on the evening of July 10.
 His death was ruled an accidental drowning.